Thuney/LangtonsAnt/README.md

 of the time, so forgive me for shortcomings in my code.

 P.S.
-I've tried cloning this repository into other IDEs configured the same as the one I use, but the program behaves extremely strange and does not function.
+I've tried cloning this repository into other IDEs configured the same as the one I use, but the program behaves extremely strangely and does not function.
 Sorry.